tulusibrahim/autoexpense-ai/RAILWAY_DEPLOYMENT.md

 VITE_API_URL=https://your-backend-service.railway.app
 ```

+**Important**: The frontend now supports runtime configuration.
+The `VITE_API_URL` environment variable will be injected at runtime via the Docker entrypoint script, so it works even if not available at build time.

 ## Important Notes

 1. **Database Persistence**: Make sure to add a volume at `/app/data` for the backend service to persist SQLite database